aphrc-dswb/dswb-open-science-capacity-wg/ways-of-working/index.md

 ## Project Overview

-Without intending to duplicate the resources available on our website, we provide an overview of DSWB below.
 Details about the DSWB project and its consortia can be found on our website: [https://dswb.africa/](https://dswb.africa/).

+Without duplicating the resources available on our website, we provide an overview of DSWB below.

-**Vision**: Making African Data Findable, Accessible, Interoperable, & Reusable
+**Vision**: Making African Data Findable, Accessible, Interoperable, & Reusable.

-**Objectives**: The three main objectives of this project are to: 1) strengthen data systems in Pathfinder countries, 2) develop a sustainable environment for collaborative AI/ML platforms, and 3) create a user-friendly platform for AI and Machine Learning (AI/ML) tools.
+**Objectives**: The three main objectives of this project are to: 1) strengthen data systems in Pathfinder countries, 2) develop a sustainable environment for collaborative and replicable AI/ML platforms, and 3) create a user-friendly (low- and no-code) platform for AI and Machine Learning (AI/ML) tools.

 **Mission**: We are Committed to Strengthening Data Systems, Fostering Collaboration, & Building Capacity.